baarkerlounger/Air-Quality/Setup_Guide.md

  i.e.

  ```
- voltage = sensor_value * (5000 / 1024.0)
+ voltage = sensor_value * (3300 / 1024.0)
  ```

  The Gravity Infrared CO2 Sensor V1.1 output signal has a range from 0.4V - 2V.
 If our calculated voltage is below 0.4V (400mV) we know the sensor is still pre-heating (~3 mins).

  If it's between 0.4V and 2V we need to convert it back to concentration in ppm.

- We do that by scaling our available output voltage values (1600mV) over the range of measurement values (5000ppm):
+ We do that by scaling our available output voltage values (1600mV) over the range of measurement values: 5000ppm (the Gravity Infrared CO2 Monitor V1.1 measures CO2 concentrations from 0-5000ppm):

  ```
  (voltage - 400) * 50.0 / 16.0